-future active transport corridor means land identified in a guideline made under the Transport Planning and Coordination Act 1994, section 8E, for active transport infrastructure.
+future transport corridor means land identified in a guideline made under the Transport Planning and Coordination Act 1994, section 8E, for active transport infrastructure.
+These are shown on the SPP Interactive Mapping System.

 future state transport corridor means any of the following: